zemoko/6x8/_posts/2022-09-27-ma-critique-du-guide-du-routard-galactique-de-douglas-adams.md

 	<p>The introduction begins like this: ‘Space,’ it says, ‘is big.
 Really big.
 You just won’t believe how vastly hugely mindbogglingly big it is.
 I mean you may think it’s a long way down the road to the chemist, but that’s just peanuts to space.
 Listen . . .’ and so on.</p>
 </blockquote>

-Dans nombre de romans, films ou series de <abbr title="Science-Fiction">SF</abbr>, personne ne se pose la question de comment des personnes qui ne parlent pas la même langue peuvent facilement communiquer.
-Dans le <strong lang="en">Doctor Who</strong>, on sait que c’est grâce au Tardis<sup>*</sup> mais Douglas Adams a aussi une solution au problème&nbsp;: le poisson Babel.
+<p>Dans nombre de romans, films ou series de <abbr title="Science-Fiction">SF</abbr>, personne ne se pose la question de comment des personnes qui ne parlent pas la même langue peuvent facilement communiquer.
+Dans le <strong lang="en">Doctor Who</strong>, on sait que c’est grâce au Tardis<sup>*</sup> mais Douglas Adams a aussi une solution au problème&nbsp;: le poisson Babel.</p>

-GPPHjzJP4t53XBAdMqSwDL.jpg
+{% include image.html name="GPPHjzJP4t53XBAdMqSwDLjpg" class="center" caption="Poisson Babel" alt="Le poisson Babel est petit et jaune, en forme de sangsue et c'est probablement la chose la plus ancienne dans l'univers" %}

 <blockquote class="citation" lang="en">
 	<p>The Babel fish,’ said The Hitchhiker’s Guide to the Galaxy quietly, ‘is small, yellow and leech-like, and probably the oddest thing in the Universe.
 It feeds on brainwave energy received not from its own carrier but from those around it.
 It absorbs all unconscious mental frequencies from this brainwave energy to nourish itself with.
 It then excretes into the mind of its carrier a telepathic matrix formed by combining the conscious thought frequencies with nerve signals picked up from the speech centres of the brain which has supplied them.
 The practical upshot of all this is that if you stick a Babel fish in your ear you can instantly understand anything said to you in any form of language.
 The speech patterns you actually hear decode the brain-wave matrix which has been fed into your mind by your Babel fish.</p>